Voter Registration in South Carolina

 - You must be a citizen of the United States.

-- You must be 18 years of age or older.
+- You must be 18 years old or older on Election Day.

 - You must be a resident of the precinct in which you register to vote.